Health-Informatics-UoN/carrot-transform/README.md

 Change the limit for  output count limit for logfile output.
 Logfile will contain the threshold number of output results.
 ```

-## TODO:
-* Document carrot-transform
-* Add more comments in-code
-* Handle capture of ddl and json config via the command-line as optional args

-* add a flag arg for input-dir
-* set required = True for input_dir
-* set required = True for output directory
-* auto create the output dir if it doesn't exist
-* add required flag for --omop-config-file and --omop-ddl-file (or make the functions not fail when one is None)
-* might be better to store directories as paths, to avoid parsing issues with extra '/' at the end?
-* remove need for setting input file explicitly - can we use the rules file to find the named files with person_ID as first column?
-What if there's more than one?
-* auto finding omop files shouldn't require both not to be set, should only require one - the undeclared file can then be found automatically.

 Reduction in complexity over the original CaRROT-CDM version for the Transform part of *ETL* - In practice *Extract* is always
 performed by Data Partners, *Load* by database bulk-load software.

-Statistics

-External libraries imported (approximate)

-carrot-cdm      61
-carrot-transform 12